-Cranberry White Chocolate Chip Crumb Topped Muffins: Tart and Sweet combine to make these crumb topped muffins filled with fresh cranberries and white chocolate chips all covered in cranberry glaze.
+Cranberry White Chocolate Chip Crumb Topped Muffins combine tart and sweet muffins made with fresh cranberries and white chocolate chips.

 I’m not sure if Hulu always had St. Elsewhere on it or not but I noticed about a week ago that it was.